President and CEO

 The Music Center

 Rachel S. Moore is president and CEO of The Music Center, Los Angeles’ premier performing arts center.
 In that capacity, she leads the $70 million company that manages The Music Center campus and operates and programs Grand Park on behalf of the County of Los Angeles.
-Moore also oversees The Music Center’s programming work created by its programming engine, The Music Center Arts (TMC Arts).
+Moore also oversees The Music Center’s programming work created by its programming engine, TMC Arts.
 She serves as presenter and curator of an internationally acclaimed dance series, Glorya Kaufman Presents Dance at The Music Center, as well as several innovative programs, events and activities that are introducing new audiences to the performing arts.
-Additionally, she guides The Music Center’s multi-faceted K-12 arts education initiatives, which reach over 600,000 children and youth all over Southern California.
+Additionally, she guides The Music Center’s multi-faceted K-12 arts education initiatives, which reach more than 600,000 children and youth all over Southern California.

 Moore joined The Music Center from American Ballet Theatre (ABT), one of the world’s great dance companies, where she served as CEO since 2011 and as its executive director since 2004.
-She is credited with transforming ABT’s brand, securing recognition for the company by the United States Congress as “America’s National Ballet Company” in 2005.
-Moore comes from the performing arts, having danced with ABT as a member of its corps de ballet from 1984-1988.
+She is credited with transforming ABT’s brand, securing recognition for the company by the United States Congress as “America’s National Ballet Company” in 2005 and creating Project Plie, a national initiative to diversify America’s ballet companies.
+Moore comes from the performing arts, having danced with ABT from 1984-1988 as a member of its corps de ballet.

 A native of Davis, California, Moore spent much of her early childhood abroad with her family, living in India and Saudi Arabia.
 As a teenager, she spent summers in New York City and trained on scholarship at the School of American Ballet and the American Ballet Theatre School, before becoming a professional ballet dancer.
 Her father was an economist at the University of California at Davis, and her mother was an economist and actively involved in Davis public service.
 She lives in Los Feliz, CA with her husband Rob Ryan.